barameesiri/Webscrapping-Python/README.md

 This is my personal project on how to pull information from website with Python.

-The target website is the weather forecast website.
+The machine use in this project is Rasberry Pi 4B with Python 3.7.3